 Here at Celpax, we’re in contact with a lot of HR people who install one of our devices to measure employee morale.

-Many realize the importance of internal communication planning, and that communication is critical to the HR strategy – or to succeed in pretty much anything you do or launch.
+Many realize the importance of internal communication planning, and that communication is critical to the HR strategy.

 Some hang the device on the wall thinking the Celpax will, a bit magically, increase employee satisfaction on itself.